aackerman/talks/react-concepts/notes.md

 * The Dispatcher dispatch messages to each of the registered callbacks, usually registered by Stores
 * Stores respond to dispatched payloads through callbacks by changing data based on information passed in the payload, and emit change events

+Use flux concepts when making any change to a client side store.
+Otherwise state change communication only needs to happen in the context of a parent child component relationship.

 ## React Concepts

 Virtual DOM implemention for effecient DOM manipulations